ArthurDyevre/oTree-Dialogue-Experiment/README.md

 ```

-# 2. Euthority: Decisions of Lottery, Risk and Judicial Game with oTree
+# 2. Decisions of Lottery, Risk and Judicial Game with oTree

 A. For testing: